matthew-tfs/mjcb.io/content/publications/00002-building-a-certificate-authority-in-windows-server-2019.md

     <a href="https://mjcb.gumroad.com/l/building-a-ca-in-windows-server-2019/" style="color: #ffffff; cursor: pointer;" class="button mt-1" role="button" title="Download on Gumroad">Download on Gumroad</a>
 </div>

-This guide is based on the [Building a Certificate Authority in Windows Server 2019](/blog/2020/03/09/certificate-authority-windows-server-2019/) guide series that I released in early 2020, as well as the [Practical Guide to PKI with Windows Server](/publications/practical-guide-to-pki-with-windows-server/) book that I published in the fall of 2021.
+This guide is based on the [Building a Certificate Authority in Windows Server 2019](/blog/2020/03/09/certificate-authority-windows-server-2019/) guide series that I released in early 2020, as well as the [Practical Guide to PKI with Windows Server - First Edition](/publications/practical-guide-to-pki-with-windows-server-first-edition/) book that I published in the fall of 2021.

-This guide is a slight modification of the last chapter from the [Practical Guide to PKI with Windows Server](/publications/practical-guide-to-pki-with-windows-server/) book, which demonstrates how to rapidly deploy a PKI using Active Directory Certificate Services.
+This guide is a slight modification of the last chapter from the book, which demonstrates how to rapidly deploy a PKI using Active Directory Certificate Services.
 It does not add any additional functionality such as automatic deployment using Group Policy or configuring the Online Responder role, but those can be added in the future if needed.

 ## What's Inside? ##